ON THIS PAGE: You will learn about the different types of treatments doctors use for people with parathyroid cancer. Use the menu to see other pages.

 Gallium nitrate (Ganite)

 Most of these drugs are only used for short periods until treatment to remove the tumor can be started.
+Talk with your doctor about which hypercalcemia treatment will be recommended for you and for how long.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 Surgery is the main treatment for a parathyroid tumor, whether the tumor is benign or cancerous.
 A surgical endocrine oncologist is a doctor who specializes in treating an endocrine tumor using surgery.
 Because parathyroid cancer is so rare and it cannot be cured if it recurs, it is very important that surgery to remove it is performed by a surgical endocrine oncologist who has extensive expertise in thyroid and parathyroid surgery whenever parathyroid cancer is suspected.

-The typical surgery for a benign parathyroid tumor is not the same as the surgery for a parathyroid cancer.
 Surgery for a benign parathyroid tumor is called a parathyroidectomy.
 If a surgeon finds out that the tumor is benign during surgery, it is common to check the patient’s level of PTH in the blood during the operation.
 If necessary, the surgeon will then put back 1 of the normal parathyroid glands that had been removed earlier in the operation.
 However, if the tumor is cancerous, the gland should not be put back to avoid any chance of putting cancer cells back into the body.

 Before surgery, talk with your surgeon about what to expect, how long recovery will take, and the possible short- and long-term side effects.
 Learn more about the basics of cancer surgery.